-One day a while ago, Mike came home with a box of mangos.
-He was so excited because he found them up at a local Indian market for me because I had asked him for Indian (Alphonso) mangos.
+One day a while ago, Mike came home with a box of mangoes.
+He was so excited because he found them up at a local Indian market for me because I had asked him for Indian (Alphonso) mangoes.

-I asked him where the mangos were from and he proudly exclaimed “The Indian market!”
+I asked him where the mangoes were from and he proudly exclaimed “The Indian market!”
 I checked the produce stickers and had to laugh when I saw that they were from Mexico.

 He still gets the best husband in the world award for that though.

 I first had an Alphonso mango in Kuwait last year.
-I’m telling you, all other mangos pale in comparison.
+I’m telling you, all other mangoes pale in comparison.
 I have no desire to eat any other mango…ever.
 They are that good.

 - 1 large egg

 - 2/3 cup plain unsweetened yogurt not Greek yogurt